panzoid1/ByeBlock-Discord-Alpha-test/README.md

 That's All.

+# Why is it better than a regular discord ❓
+1. You don't need to update the app every time, as it always updates itself ✔️
+2. The application weighs very little ✔️
+3. All functions work normally, you can use Discord Integration ✔️
+4. This is official and we do not collect any data about you, and therefore the code is open ✔️
+5. Your opinion is important to us ✔️

-⚠️⚠️⚠️ERRORS THAT WE KNOW ⚠️⚠️⚠️
+# ⚠️⚠️⚠️ERRORS THAT WE KNOW ⚠️⚠️⚠️
         1. SHARE SCREEN
     2. Can't Open All Settings
 we are trying our best to fix the errors, if you find an error, then Help-Telegram Support

+# What ways can I bypass the locks ❓
+1. Proxy 2.
+Vpn (in the future) 3.
+GoodBye Dpi (in the future)

+# We will develop the code to the end, and for this we need your support 👷‍♂️
+We will be very grateful if you give us your feedback

-# Your favorite SouthEast
+# Your favorite SouthEast 💗
-Thank you for testing
+Thank you for testing 💘